hunghvu/hungvu.tech/src/content/blog/markdown-style-guide.md

 ---
-readerTitle: 'Markdown Style Guide'
+readerTitle: "Markdown Style Guide"
-readerDescription: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+readerDescription: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-coverImage: '/public/blog-placeholder-1.png'
+coverImage: "/public/blog-placeholder-1.png"
-coverAlt: 'Lorem ipsum dolor sit amet'
+coverAlt: "Lorem ipsum dolor sit amet"
-publishedDate: 'July 07, 2024'
+publishedDate: "July 07, 2024"
-updatedDate: 'July 08, 2024'
+updatedDate: "July 08, 2024"
-tags: ['tag-1', 'tag-2', 'tag-3']
+tags: ["tag-1", "tag-2", "tag-3"]
-series: 'Lorem ipsum dolor sit amet'
+series: "Lorem ipsum dolor sit amet"
-seoTitle: 'Lorem ipsum dolor sit amet'
+seoTitle: "Lorem ipsum dolor sit amet"
-seoDescription: 'Lorem ipsum dolor sit amet'
+seoDescription: "Lorem ipsum dolor sit amet"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.